 As disclosed in note 3.7, grants are not recognized until there is reasonable assurance that the Fund will comply with the conditions attaching to them and the grants will be received.
-For each grant agreement management estimates the probability that it will satisfy the conditions attached to the grant, and that the grant
+For each grant agreement management estimates the probability that it will satisfy the conditions attached to the grant, and that the grant will be received.

-"Children of Armenia" Charitable Fund Financial Statements 31 December 2019 19 will be received.
 In doing so, management relies on the previous experience with the donor, as well as the capabilities of the Fund to completely implement the grant.
 If management estimates that the Fund will be able to satisfy the conditions attached to the grant, and that the donor is ready to completely transfer the grant amounts, such grants are immediately recognized in the financial statements (as grants receivable and deferred income), when the respective grant agreement is signed.
 However, if the management is mistaken in its estimates, the financial statements may be adjusted, and those adjustments may be significant to the financial statements of the Fund.

-17 Financial instruments
+16 Financial instruments

-17.1 Significant accounting policies
+16.1 Significant accounting policies